mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Step 11: Apply any other desired changes to the repository before committing your code, and then commit it
 - Step 12: Other developers can then checkout the latest code and run `swig dbMigrate` to get your DB changes for their local DB instances

-## Npm vs Yarn
+## Npm vs Yarn vs Pnpm

-Yarn sometimes had issues handling the SIGINT signal from ctrl-c and crashed the shell (among other issues), so I'm sticking with npm, which seems to work just fine these days.
+Yarn sometimes had issues handling the SIGINT signal from ctrl-c and crashed the shell (among other issues).

-Also, I think some people use yarn because it's faster, but for most of my dev automation, I'm side-stepping npm completely.
-Because of this, the `swig` commands in this project are significantly faster than if I used npm or yarn for task execution.
+Npm will technically work, but has odd performance issues and startup delays, so I've moved to using pnpm.

 ## React Client App

 Instead of create-react-app, I'm going with [vite](https://vitejs.dev/).
 Create react app is convenient but ULTRA slow (HMR is kind of slow and production builds are just ridiculous).
 Vite has extremely fast HMR and production builds are sometimes 4 times faster than CRA.
 Vite is now very popular and has very good community support and a vast user base and a very nice plugin architecture for configuration and extensibility.
-You can build the entire app with `npx createRelease` in under 15 seconds 🚀.
+You can build the entire app with `pnpm exec createRelease` in under 15 seconds 🚀.
 That's server, DbMigrations, vite react client - packaged up into a tarball ready for production.
 It used to take a few minutes because of create-react-app, so it's unlikely I'll ever switch back to CRA.

 Vite also has excellent proxy support, which is vital to this project's setup.
 See config in `./client/vite.config.ts`.